 BGA packages are being used to mount devices on a permanent basis.
-It has the ability to provide more interconnection pins which you can put flat or dual in-line packages.
-The pins which are being used in this technology are solder balls that are being arranged in a pattern (usually a grid-like pattern) on the package’s undersurface.
+It has the ability to provide more interconnection pins in which you can put flat or dual in-line packages.
+The pins which are being used in this technology are solder balls that are arranged in a pattern (usually a grid-like pattern) on the package’s undersurface.
 This is being done to increase the area for connections instead of just the periphery.
-Most interestingly, with BGA soldering, you can get the benefits to use the entire bottom surface of the device instead of using the perimeter only.
+Most interestingly, with BGA soldering, you can get the benefit to use the entire bottom surface of the device instead of using the perimeter only.
 However, when it comes to soldering a BGA package in a more successful way requires more precise control and is normally done with automated processes.

-This is a technique that is being used in various electronic products to mount different integrated circuits such as FPGAs, WiFi chips and FPGAs, etc. Even more, these packages are also being used in RAM devices, PC Chipsets, and Microcontrollers.
+This is a technique that is being used in various electronic products to mount different integrated circuits such as FPGAs, WiFi chips, and FPGAs, etc. Even more, these packages are also being used in RAM devices, PC Chipsets, and Microcontrollers.

 How Does BGA Soldering Work

 In the initial stages, the BGA technology was a matter of concern.
 People were not sure about their reliability and soldering.
 It is because in BGA soldering the pads are normally under the device and are quite invisible.
 Well, to make sure that you are going on the right path, it is highly important to know the right soldering process.

 At present, the BGA soldering techniques are properly tried and tested to ensure their reliability in the best possible way.
 However, when it comes to solder BGA packages, then reflow soldering is the most effective and common technique which is being used for this.